-this docker container provides haproxy and a small python script which will recreate its configuration from available docker hosts when the file /tmp/haproxy gets changed
+this docker container provides haproxy and a small python script which will recreate its configuration from available docker container when a container gets started or gets stopped.

 How does it work

 haproxy is listening on port 80 and will forward all requests to a specific docker-image.
 It uses the hostname to distinguish the containers.

 How does haproxy know about the running docker-containers?
 There's a python script loosely based on work of Bastian Hoyer which rewrites the haproxy-configuration when a docker-container gets started or gets stopped.
 It will scan all running docker-containers and get the hostname and port from all running containers via environment-variables.
 The container set the environment-variable VHOST and (optionally) VPORT to their needs, the configuration utility parses this information and the internal IP of the docker-container and constructs a suitable haproxy-configuration file and restarts haproxy.

 If you want to recreate the haproxy-configuraion just touch /tmp/haproxy, the script will rewrite the configuration and restart haproxy.